-The Company adopted the following new accounting policies as from January 1, 2009:
+The Company adopted the following new accounting policies:

 (i) Goodwill and Intangible Assets

 On January 1, 2009, the Company adapted CICA Section 3064, Goodwill and Intangible Assets.
 This new standard provides guidance on the recognition, measurement, presentation and disclosure of goodwill and other intangible assets.
 The adoption of this standard did not have any material impact on the Company's consolidated financial statements.